TomKrauss/pks-edit/doc/manual/editing_files.md

 Multi caret mode ends, when an operation is performed inside PKS Edit other than inserting characters and deleting characters or when the `ESCAPE` key is pressed.

+## Sorting text

+A selectable range of text can be *sorted* using the `Sort Text...` menu entry from the `Functions` menu.
+The most simple way of sorting text will sort all lines selected in a range alphabetically ascending (no sort fields and no selection criteria specified).
+Sorting allows however also to sort tabular data containing multiple fields (columns in the table), where the sort criteria for the fields can be specified in the `Keyfields` entry field.
+One may also *select* the lines supported by specifying a `Selection Criteria`.

+### Sorting text dialog options

+- <a name="sorting-text-range"></a>_Range_: Defines the range of text to be formatted.
+  - `LINE`: formats the current line
+  - `PARAGRAPH`: formats one *paragraph* of text.
+For text type documents this is a block of text separated by an empty line.
+  - `GLOBALLY`: formats the text of the whole document.
+  - `SELECTION`: formats the text currently selected.
+  - `FROM CURSOR`: formats the text from the current cursor position down to the end of file.
+  - `TO CURSOR`: formats the text from the beginning of the file up to the current cursor position.
+- <a name="sorting-text-criteria"></a>_Selection Criteria_: a search pattern, defining the lines to select for sorting
+- <a name="sorting-text-delimiters"></a>_Field Delimiters_: if the data should be interpreted in a tabular way, specify the delimiter here separating the coluns (e.g. `;` as typical CSV delimiter)
+- <a name="sorting-text-keyfields"></a>_Keyfields_: Fields can be defined and specified delimited using "," and may contain whitespace
+  The format for one key (sort field) is: `f[0-9]+{l[0-9]+}?{w[0-9]+}?[dDiabu-]`
+  - `f number`: 0-based field number in order of appearance
+  - `l number`: 0-based line number offset into cluster in clustered sorting case
+  - `o number`: optional 0-based character offset of field.
+If fields are separated using field separators, offset into the field otherwise offset into the line sorted
+  - `w number`: optional width of field in number of characters
+  Example: To sort comparing two fields, the 1st one numeric descending and the 2nd one interpreting the value as Date enforcing a field width of 10 characters use: f0-d,f1w10D
+- <a name="sorting-text-clustered"></a>_Sort lines clustered by Selection Criteria_: check this option to sort *blocks of text*, where each text block starts with the regular expression given in the selection criteria.
+- _CSV Quoting of Delimiters_: Use this option to have PKS-Edit support the quoting of the delimiter in a CSV compliant way (i.e. Fields may be enclosed in `"`).
+- _Backslash Quoting of Delimiters_: Use this option to have PKS-Edit allow for the quoting of delimiters using the `\` character as in `field1\;xyz;abc`.
+- _Skip Multiple Delimiters_: use this option to have PKS-Edit skip multiple sub-sequent delimiters, when extracting fields.

 ## Formatting text

 Text can be formatted using the `Format Text...` menu entry from the `Functions` menu.
 Currently PKS Edits